 If you have ongoing medical issues, consult your physician for the healthy travel tips that are specific to your condition.
 Work with him or her to create an “if I get sick” plan before departing on a trip.

-If your doctor advises to go on the trip, discuss what to do if you catch the flu.
+If your doctor advises to go on the trip, discuss what to do if you catch the flu or another virus.
 Should you see a doctor immediately?
 Will there be a possibility of hospitalization?

 Learn which over-the-counter medications are safe to take, without interacting with your current prescriptions.
 If you have serious medical issues, it’s a wise idea to travel with copies of medical records, prescriptions and physician contact information.
 And, by all means, purchase travel insurance that covers pre-existing conditions.